microsoft/MLOpsPython/docs/getting_started.md

 ![Created resources](./images/created-resources.png)

-## Create an Azure DevOps Azure ML Workspace Service Connection
+## Create an Azure DevOps Service Connection for the Azure ML Workspace

 At this point you should have a Azure ML Workspace created.
 Similar to the Azure Resource Manager service connection, we need to create an additional one for the workspace.